235u/proposals/GamePriceComparison/README.md

 3. Negotiate the next milestones, based on further proposals and indefinite estimates.
 4. …
 5. Redistribute the functionality between back- and front-end, targeting a JavaScript-only solution (for client-side execution)?

+## Backlog

+A breakdown of additional work to be done, in form of an **un**ordered list of requirements:

+- refactor.